SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Sausalito Shuttle is the most popular option for those wanting to get from San Francisco to Muir Woods.
 This shuttle stop (orange star on the map) is about a five-minute walk from the Sausalito Ferry Terminal.

-The first shuttle leaves at around 8:30 am, and the final shuttle leaves Sausalito in the early afternoon.
+The first shuttle departs from Sausalito to Muir Woods at around 8:30 am, and the final shuttle leaves Sausalito around 3:15 pm.
 You'll find the stop at the corner of Bay and Bridgeway.

 You must arrive 15 minutes before your departure, and they will not wait for those running late.
-You also won't be able to jump on a later shuttle, so make sure you time your arrival so you don't miss the shuttle.
+You won't be able to jump on a later shuttle, so make sure you time your arrival so you don't miss your reservation.

 Here are a few additional details about this shuttle: